-Keep calm and
+Keep calm and carry rock on.

 Not that this insight is new or particularly revealing, but it is a sharp reminder that complacency is pervasive in traditional marketing.
 Regardless of new technologies, social, mobile, big data, et al., we are not unlocking new capabilities.
 We are in large part, still approaching innovation in customer engagement with a dated or classic mindset.

 The days of demographic profiling aren't completely behind us, but they are limited in overall reach and value.

 Context is King!
 Behavior and Interests Reveal New Opportunities